tilezen/vector-datasource/docs/index.md

 ![Contents of an example vector tile](images/vector-tile-example.png)

 Vector tiles are square-shaped collections of geographic data that contain the map feature geometry, such as lines and points.
 Information about how map features are drawn is maintained in a separate stylesheet file.

 For many purposes, vector tiles are more flexible than raster tiles, which are images that already have the visual appearance of the map features pre-drawn.
 With vector tiles, there is no need to head back to the server and fetch a different set of tiles if you want to filter the output or change the style of a road or color of a building.

 Vector tiles make real-time rendering possible by sending the underlying data geometry and tags directly to the client, whether that’s a browser or a native mobile app.
 Buildings and roads can be rendered in different ways, or not at all, when the vector tile is downloaded, and changes happen instantly on the client's side.

 With vector tiles you have the power to customize the content and visual appearance of the map.
 We're excited to see what you build!

 ### Use Mapzen's Vector Tile Service

 To start integrating vector tiles to your app, you need a [developer API key](https://mapzen.com/developers).
-API keys come in the pattern: `vector-tiles-xxxxxxx`.
+API keys come in the pattern: `mapzen-xxxxxxx`.

 * [API keys and rate limits](api-keys-and-rate-limits.md) - Don't abuse the shared service!
 * [Attribution requirements](attribution.md) - Terms of service for OpenStreetMap and other projects require attribution.